-Installation of both data sets is identical.
-You have to unpack them under /Flightgear/Scenery.
+Unpack the downloaded scenery into the WorldScenery/Terrain.
 Do not de-compress the numbered scenery files like 958402.gz!
 This will be done by FlightGear on the fly.

-As an example, consider installation of the scenery package w120n30 containing the Grand Canyon Scenery.
+As an example, consider installation of the scenery package w120n30 containing the Grand Canyon Scenery into an installation located at